Shelf supports with double tenon joints

 using a mallet.

-I cut the double tenon using my delta tenon jig.
-The space between the tenons I cut out by making
+I cut the double tenon using my Delta tenon jig.

 Checking the fit of the double tenon.
 Double tenon joints are a bit more finicky than regular tenon

-joints, because both tenons, and the distance between them needs to align precisely, rather than just
+joints because both tenons and the distance between them needs to align precisely.

 (Update 2009): I have since built my multi slot mortising